Briggsc28/briggsc28.github.io/about/index.md

 ## Presentations:

+* **Securing AngularJs & Asp 5 Web API - Auth Fundamentals:** In this upcoming presentation, I will take attendees on a step by step journey through the fundamentals of security implementing authentication and authorization when working with a SPA framework.[Read more...](http://blog.chrisbriggsy.com/Securing-AngularJs-Asp-5-Web-API-Auth-Fundamentals/)
+  * Technologies used include:  AngularJS 2 & ASP 5 Web API
+  * Presenting at: DDD Brisbane <BR><BR>

 * **Windows Internet of Things development starts to sizzle – Learn the Universal Windows Platform:** In this presentation, the attendees will learn how to develop IoT applications that target Windows 10 IoT core, by developing on the Universal Windows Platform (UWP) and how to integrate the solution with Windows Azure.
 [Read more...](http://blog.chrisbriggsy.com/Windows-Internet-of-Things-development-starts-to-sizzle/)
   * Technologies used include: Azure, Windows IoT & Universal Windows Platform
   * Presented at: [YOW!
 Connected 2015](http://blog.chrisbriggsy.com/YOW-Connected-2015/) & QUT CODE<BR><BR>

 * **Supercharging your Xamarin app!
-3 must use libraries:** In this upcoming presentation, learn how to solve common problems, effortlessly by adding 3 must have libraries to your Xamarin project!
+3 must use libraries:** In this presentation, learn how to solve common problems, effortlessly by adding 3 must have libraries to your Xamarin project!
 [Read more...](http://blog.chrisbriggsy.com/Supercharging-your-Xamarin-app/)
   * Technologies used include: Xamarin, Polly, Akavache & Fody
   * Presented at: Brisbane & Sydney Xamarin Hack Day 2015 <BR><BR>